Create and manage Network Load Balancer

 • You cannot delete the Default rules

-• The rules are applied in the priority order and the unapplied traffic operates following the Default rules
+• The rules are applied in priority order, and unapplied traffic operates following the Default rules

 To view registered rules, follow these steps:

-1. Select the listener you wish to view on the set listener screen.
+1. Select the listener you want to view on the change listener settings screen.

 Change rules